EnderSyth/Genshin-Wish-Export/README.md

 This script is designed to work with two different wish trackers, [this wish tracker](https://docs.google.com/spreadsheets/d/1B9AXURjB4Y0HvOCBhIt8TzaqP1phoI17JlM_RvNtd9g/), which I found in this [reddit post](https://www.reddit.com/r/Genshin_Impact/comments/l2vi4w/my_friend_and_i_made_a_spreadsheet_to_see_all_of/) and [the community wish tally tracker](https://docs.google.com/spreadsheets/d/1_Or0KRVZ5nwCrHdO5c_8rqu2CWJ_aLETnZBLSYBDS_c/edit#gid=1027022977) which its latest post is [here on reddit with more detail](https://www.reddit.com/r/Genshin_Impact/comments/ltt4vp/wish_tally_v26_wish_history_pity_tracker_for/).
 The first spreadsheet was designed and posted to reddit by [/u/damoncles](https://www.reddit.com/user/damoncles) and has saved me a lot of time since I didn't have to make one myself to go with this script.
 The second was deigned by [u/Yippym](https://www.reddit.com/user/Yippym) and helps track not just for individuals but supports community tracking.
 As such, the output of this script is formated to be directly copy/pasted into only these two spreadsheet and may not work with others.

+Finally it should work is all supported languages for Genshin as of the 28th of Feburary 2021.
+However, the spreadsheets linked above only support their own languages so do check.

 ## How it works (Simple)
 0) Run the script, and choose your format.
 1) Go onto your Genshin wish history page (It starts monitoring the clipboard automatically)